Gym marketing with beacons: 5 ways to improve your gym member retention strategy

 Global shipments of Bluetooth equipped fitness and health tracker devices are forecast to amount to around 70.02 million units by the end of 2018.
 In the last few years especially, the use of fitness trackers, smartwatches and Bluetooth earphones have gained overwhelming popularity.
 Given the surge of these devices at gyms, it is only natural to align marketing strategies to technologies that leverage Bluetooth.

 Bluetooth beacons, which broadcasts campaigns to smartphones in proximity, communicate via Bluetooth Low Energy.
-It’s ability to interact with Android phones even without an app and operate at extremely low power requirements, makes it a promising solution for gyms and fitness centres.
+It’s the ability to interact with Android phones even without an app and operate at extremely low power requirements, makes it a promising solution for gyms and fitness centres.

 Creative beacon campaigns at gyms for boosting member retention